By Christina Ferwerda and Judy Vannais

 An Innovative Interpretive Exhibit Makes History Come Alive

 Currency and coinage interactive exhibit (Photo by Peter Hyde)

-In 2008, well before Miranda conceived of “Hamilton” the musical, Lee H. Skolnick Architecture + Design Partnership (LHSA+DP) began working with the New-York Historical Society (N-YHS) to develop a dedicated children’s museum within its walls to appeal to children and families, an audience previously underserved by the N-YHS.
-Charged with “making history come alive,” LHSA+DP worked with the N-YHS curatorial team to develop an interpretive exhibit plan that fosters an understanding of what life was like for kids long ago.
+In 2008, well before Miranda conceived of “Hamilton” the musical, SKOLNICK Architecture + Design Partnership began working with the New-York Historical Society (N-YHS) to develop a dedicated children’s museum within its walls to appeal to children and families, an audience previously underserved by the N-YHS.
+Charged with “making history come alive,” SKOLNICK worked with the N-YHS curatorial team to develop an interpretive exhibit plan that fosters an understanding of what life was like for kids long ago.
 The storyline focused on notable New Yorkers, including Alexander Hamilton, through the lens of their childhoods as a powerful and novel way to engage children 8-12 years old with American history.

 Entry Façade to DiMenna Children’s History Museum (Photo by Jon Wallen)